https://nz.trip.com/moments/detail/shanghai-2-129901353?locale=en-NZ

 WandererDiariesUnited States

-Early spring in February, a three-day trip to Shanghai
+Early spring in February, starting a three-day trip in Shanghai

-Spring comes early in the south of the Yangtze River.
-Fly from Beijing, which is still a bit chilly, to Shanghai to experience a different early spring season.
-On the first day, it was already afternoon when we arrived in Shanghai.
-After renting a car at the airport, we went directly to the Bund that we had been longing for.
-On the left is a complex of international buildings of different styles, and on the right is the Oriental Pearl Tower and the landmark of Shanghai's modern construction - Lujiazui.
-The lights come on and night falls.
-The neon lights on both sides of the river reflect each other.
-There is a constant stream of ferries in the middle of the river.
-Shanghai has skillfully combined the richness of history with modern development.
-Strolling along the Bund to Nanjing Road Pedestrian Street, I saw a very stylish bar when passing Fuzhou Road.
-Turning the corner, I was immediately attracted by the huge door of POP MART and couldn't help but spend some more [Shy][Shy] The next morning, I drove to Zhujiajiao Ancient Town to experience the gentleness of the Jiangnan water town.
-The streets and alleys are crisscrossed with waterways.
-You can rent a black-sailed boat and cruise through the waterways of the ancient town, drifting leisurely under one small bridge after another until you reach the Fangsheng Bridge.
-Then we got off the boat and walked back along the river, visiting the shops one by one.
-It's a feast for the eyes and the taste buds.
-Grandma's rice dumplings, sock-bottom pastry, green rice dumplings, braised pig's trotters... until night falls, the twinkling lights illuminate the ancient town, and the dimly lit ancient town presents a different scene in the water.
-Day 3, Yu Garden and City God Temple.
-Here you can truly experience the early arrival of spring in the south of the Yangtze River: a few camellia trees are blooming in the corner, the crystal clear wintersweets inadvertently send out a subtle fragrance, and the pink peach trees and graceful green bamboos are hidden among the uneven pavilions.
-Yu Garden is a one-way tour, entering from the north and exiting from the south, and after coming out you will arrive at the City God Temple Snack Street.
-You won’t be disappointed if you choose any of them.
+Spring arrives early in Jiangnan.
+Flying from the still slightly chilly Beijing to Shanghai, I experienced a different early spring season.
+On the first day, it was already afternoon when I arrived in Shanghai.
+After renting a car at the airport, I headed straight to the much-anticipated Bund.
+On the left was the diverse architectural styles of the International Buildings, and on the right were the Oriental Pearl Tower and Lujiazui, landmarks of Shanghai’s modern development.
+As the city lights came on and night fell, the neon lights on both sides of the river reflected each other.
+Ferries continuously crossed the river.
+Shanghai skillfully blends the weight of history with modern development.
+Strolling along the Bund to Nanjing Road Pedestrian Street, I passed by Fuzhou Road and saw a very stylish bar.
+Turning the corner, I was immediately attracted by the huge POP MART storefront and couldn’t resist making another purchase [Shy][Shy].
+Early on the second day, I drove to Zhujiajiao Ancient Town to experience the gentle charm of the Jiangnan water town.
+The streets and alleys were crisscrossed with waterways.
+Renting a black-awning boat, I leisurely cruised through the ancient town’s canals, drifting under small bridges until reaching Fangsheng Bridge.
+Then I got off the boat and browsed the riverside shops one by one.
+It was a feast for both the eyes and the palate.
+Grandma’s rice dumplings, sock-bottom pastries, green rice balls, braised pig’s trotters...
+Until night fell, the twinkling lights illuminated the ancient town, creating a different scene reflected in the water.
+On the third day, I visited Yuyuan Garden and City God Temple.
+Here, I truly experienced the early arrival of spring in Jiangnan: a few tea plum trees bloomed competitively in the corners, the translucent wintersweet sent a subtle fragrance unexpectedly, and the pink peach blossoms and graceful green bamboo were all nestled among the uneven pavilions and terraces.
+Yuyuan Garden is a one-way tour, entering from the north and exiting to the south.
+After exiting, you arrive at the City God Temple snack street.
+You can pick any shop at random and won’t be disappointed.

 Posted: Mar 6, 2025